Is Oregon Set To Legalize Magic Mushrooms?

 “The step that Oregon has taken is one that will normalize the conversation around using plant-based psychedelics to help treat the nation’s mental health epidemic," he told Benzinga.

-:The key thing in Oregon is the regulatory structure around production, distribution and consumption.
+"The key thing in Oregon is the regulatory structure around production, distribution and consumption.
 Setting up a structure to ensure safe production/cultivation and leverage registered and trained care-givers is necessary to avoid the creation of a wild-west system that neither serves the needs of patients or progresses the understanding of the impact and power of these molecules."

 Benzinga's Cannabis Capital Conference heads to Detroit on Aug.
 15 -- Click here to learn more!